xitrum-framework/sclasner/README.rst

 -----

-One scan may take 10-15 seconds, depending things in your classpath and your computer spec etc. Fortunately, because things in classpath normally does not change frequently, you may cache the result to a file and load it later.
+One scan may take 10-15 seconds, depending things in your classpath and your computer spec etc. Fortunately, because things in classpath do not change frequently, you may cache the result to a file and load it later.

 You provide the cache file name to ``foldLeft``: